Post job

 A line assembler is responsible for connecting various mechanical components to create products depending on the employer's industry.
 Line assemblers must have excellent organizational and time-management skills, especially reading and analyzing schematics and blueprints to guide the construction process using hand tools and equipment.
 They inspect joint parts, ensuring its consistency and troubleshooting for any defects and malfunctions that may affect its optimization.
 A line assembler must have excellent knowledge of the mechanical industry and analytical and critical-thinking skills to follow specifications.

-There are some key differences in responsibilities as well.
-For example, a line associate responsibilities require skills like "work ethic," "safety standards," "line production," and "food handling."
+There are some key differences in the responsibilities of each position.
+For example, line associate responsibilities require skills like "work ethic," "safety standards," "line production," and "food handling."
 Meanwhile a typical hardware sales associate has skills in areas such as "plumbing," "pallets," "cleanliness," and "safety policies."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

-The education levels that hardware sales associates earn is a bit different than that of line associates.
+The education levels that hardware sales associates earn slightly differ from line associates.
 In particular, hardware sales associates are 0.6% more likely to graduate with a Master's Degree than a line associate.
 Additionally, they're 0.4% more likely to earn a Doctoral Degree.

 The job of a general sales associate is to provide great customer service and increase the revenue of a business.
 They sell products and services and help customers find the right product.
 Depending on the retail store, their responsibilities may involve organizing store shelves, answering customers' questions, ringing up purchases, operating the cash register, and greeting customers.
 They may also be expected to take full charge of the managing of all financial transactions and balancing drawers.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, line associate responsibilities are more likely to require skills like "customer service," "line production," "food handling," and "assembly line."
-Meanwhile, a line assembler might be skilled in areas such as "hand tools," "line assembly," "safety policies," and "production equipment."
+Meanwhile, a line assembler has duties that require skills in areas such as "hand tools," "line assembly," "safety policies," and "production equipment."
 These differences highlight just how different the day-to-day in each role looks.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a line associate is likely to be skilled in "safety standards," "line production," "food handling," and "food safety," while a typical general sales associate is skilled in "strong work ethic," "powerpoint," "lead generation," and "inventory management."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a line associate is likely to be skilled in "safety standards," "line production," "food handling," and "food safety," while a typical general sales associate is skilled in "strong work ethic," "powerpoint," "lead generation," and "inventory management."